• Helmets must be Snell 2010 or Snell 2015, full face and visor are required if running an open-wheeled car.

 • We usually fill all the spots prior to the event, so register online early.

-• If you choose to register onsite, bring cash or check and no later than 7:30 am.
+• If you choose to register onsite, arrive no later than 7:30 am.
 Spots are not guaranteed.
+Onsite registration is $80

-• The entry fee of $65 includes breakfast items, lunch and beverages.
+• The entry fee of $70 includes breakfast items, lunch and beverages.
 Additional lunches for guests can be purchased for $8 at Registration.
-We ask that guests wait until all paid participants have been fed.

 • Your car must pass a tech inspection.